 What is Form 8609?

-Form 8609, Low-Income Housing Credit Allocation Certification, is an essential document for property owners seeking to claim low-income housing tax credits (LIHTCs).
-This form certifies that a building meets the criteria for these credits, which are issued by state or local housing credit agencies.
-By completing Form 8609, owners demonstrate their compliance with the necessary requirements, allowing them to benefit from tax incentives over a 10-year period.
-This process is crucial for supporting the development and maintenance of affordable housing projects.
+Form 8609, known as the Low-Income Housing Credit Allocation Certification, is essential for property owners seeking low-income housing tax credits (LIHTCs).
+This form certifies that the property owner qualifies for these credits, which are provided by state or local housing credit agencies.
+Completing this form is crucial for demonstrating compliance with the necessary requirements, allowing property owners to claim tax benefits over a 10-year period for each eligible building.

 What is Form 8609 used for?